Singapore Botanic Garden

 Pay a visit to Swan Lake, the oldest lake in Singapore Botanical Garden where you can watch beautiful swans glide through the waters.
 The Bandstand is an octagonal gazebo with a long history back in 1930.
 It is situated at the highest point of Tanglin Core and used to be the place for bands to perform.
 Surrounded by the lush green view and Yellow Rain Trees, The Bandstand is your perfect spot to take your prewedding photoshoot with your significant other.

 Bukit Timah Core provides educational recreation, perfect for family time.
 In Bukit Timah Core, you will be able to enjoy Foliage Garden, Ethnobotany Garden, Trellis Garden as well as Jacob Balles Children’s Garden.
 The Foliage offers tons of ornamental plants, terrestrial and aquatic foliage in varying shapes.
-Jacob Ballas Children’s Garden is provided for children to learn all about plants, while Trellis Garden displays the climber collection of Singapore Botanical Garden.
+Jacob Ballas Children’s Garden is provided for children to learn all about plants, while Trellis Garden displays the climber collection of Singapore Botanic Garden.

-The main attraction of Singapore Botanical Garden, many might agree is the Central Core.
+The main attraction of Singapore Botanic Garden, many might agree is the Central Core.
 The Central Core is home for the famous Orchid Garden where visitors can enjoy thousands of orchids species.
 The Orchid Garden is the fruit of years of the hard-working team since decades ago and is the main attraction in Singapore Botanical Garden.

 The fun just keeps going because there are tons of other attractions in Singapore Botanical Garden.
 One of them is a small rainforest resides at Bukit Timah within the city limits.
 Stretching for approximately 6 hectares, the rainforest becomes one of few in the world that’s located within city limits.
 For those who are into history, don’t miss out on the chance to visit the Heritage Museum in Tanglin Core.
-The museum features multimedia and interactive exhibition, visitors can also find rare botanical books, plants specimen, artifacts, photographs and many more.
+The museum features multimedia and interactive exhibition, visitors can also find rare botanic books, plants specimen, artifacts, photographs and many more.

-Dining in Singapore Botanical Garden
+Dining in Singapore Botanic Garden

 After a long day of being fascinated by the jaw-dropping view of Singapore Botanical Garden, end your day with a dining experience on-site.
 There is a bunch of dining areas in Singapore Botanical Garden with different styles of cooking.
 If you wish to try the seasonal menu from the local products with a contemporary touch, try to dine at Botanico at The Garage that always serves fresh ingredients.

-Can’t wait to explore the beauty of Botanical Garden in Singapore?
+Can’t wait to explore the beauty of Botanic Garden in Singapore?
 Click on Tripcetera and all will be taken care of.
 Reserve your VIP ferry from Batam or airplane tickets, affordable stars hotels and tour with promo all year round to begin your wonderful journey!